 Scherr's Cabinet & Doors, Inc.

-Above is an unassembled shaker style door that utilizes the five piece frame and panel construction method.
+Above includes unassembled shaker door parts that utilizes the five piece frame and panel construction method.
 There are four frame pieces and one panel.
 This door will eventually be assembled so that the panel is contained securely within the four frame pieces.

 To the left and right side of the door panel we have “Stiles” which run vertically from the very top to the very bottom.
 Above and below the panel we have “Rails” which do not run the full width of the door but rather are made to fit within the left and right Stiles using tongue and groove construction.